dotnet/machinelearning/docs/code/KeyValues.md

 feature vector to be a vector of floating point values and *not* keys, in typical usage the majority of usages of keys is as some sort of intermediate value on the way to that final feature vector.
-(Unless, say, doing something like preparing labels for a multiclass learner or somesuch.)
+(Unless, say, doing something like preparing labels for a multiclass learner.)

 So why not go directly to the feature vector, and forget this key stuff?
 Actually, to take text as the canonical example, we used to.
 However, by